 In 2016, they opened a pop up store on London’s Regent street for three months, the success of which led them to take it on as a permanent store at the end of 2017.
-The design of the shop exemplifies their future thinking approach to sustainability by being the first shop to have a 3D printed interior made from recycled plastic.
-We spoke to co-founder Oliver Wayman to find out more.
+Co-founder Oliver Wayman tells us more about the design.

 What was your brief for the design of the store and who did you collaborate with for this project?